wso2-attic/ballerina-integrator/README.md

 ### Deploying locally

 - As the first step, you can build Ballerina executable archives (.balx) of the services that we developed above.
-Navigate to `parallel-service-orchestration/guide` and run the following command in separate terminals for each package.
+Navigate to `parallel-service-orchestration/guide` and run the following command.
 ```bash
    $ ballerina build <Package_Name>
 ```